 Regular sign up & social sign up via Google

 Organizations are service businesses that use the application to manage their customers.
 This data type stores basic information about the organization like name, logo, address, etc., as well as fields containing list of all

 customers and list of

-users who are team members.
+users that are team members.

-organization and also have a
+organization and also has a

 role field which is used for access control.